Who We Are

 Mission

-To empower smallholder farmers, youth, and women by promoting collective investment and sustainable agriculture for lasting food and economic security.
+To empower smallholder farmers through collective investment and sustainable agriculture for lasting food and economic security.

 Core Values

-• Honesty, accountability, and self-discipline in all actions
+- Integrity – honesty, accountability, and self-discipline in all we do

-• Respect for diversity and commitment to ethical practices
+- Respect – embracing diversity and upholding ethical practices

 The Problem We’re Solving